RadicalRohit/RadicalRohit/README.md

 3. 🌩 🖨 🏭 **[Cloud Printing Factory](https://www.cloudprintingfactory.com/)** connects users to multiple printing technologies and services.
 How it works?
+1. Upload Design
-Upload Design > Colaborate with Printer > Get Delivered at your doorstep.
+2. Colaborate with Printer
+3. Get Delivered at your doorstep.

-that allows users to upload their designs and have them printed.
-The app connects user with local printers and allows them to choose the printer that best suits their needs.

 4. 🐕 **[Findoma.in](https://www.findoma.in/)** is a domain registrar.
 It allows users to register domains and manage their DNS records.